Pfizer to buy Allergan in $160 billion deal

 Allergan was advised by J.P.
 Morgan, Morgan Stanley and Cleary Gottlieb Steen & Hamilton LLP.
 Latham & Watkins LLP and Arthur Cox are its legal advisers.

-Additional reporting by Caroline Humer in New York and and Ankur Banerjee in Bengaluru; Editing by Lisa Von Ahn and Christian Plumb
+Additional reporting by Caroline Humer in New York and and Ankur Banerjee in Bengaluru